 According to the legend, Newman's brother-in-law bequeathed the Waldos a treasure map, saying that the marijuana crop was theirs for the taking should they find it.
 The Waldos referred to the operation as “420 Louis,” a coded invitation to meet at 4:20 PM after sports practice at the statue of Louis Pasteur in front of campus.
 Eventually, the phrase was shortened to “420,” and even though they stopped looking for the mystery marijuana, the term stuck.

 On December 28, 1990, a group of “Deadheads” in Oakland handed out flyers at an Oakland Grateful Dead show, inviting people to smoke “420 on April 20th at 4:20 PM.”
-Hager received one of these a flyers, eventually publishing it in the May 1991 issue, advancing the notion of 4/20 as a “stoner holiday.”
+Hager received one of these flyers, eventually publishing it in the May 1991 issue, advancing the notion of 4/20 as a “stoner holiday.”
 In 1998, High Times acknowledged the Waldos as the “inventors” of 420.
 The Waldos have a website dedicated to their origin story, with videos and documented proof supporting their claims.

 Some of the most prevalent and popular discussions about 420 revolve around its origins.
-Before the Waldos' story came to light and was (mostly) accepted as the official origin of the code-term, some of the most popular myths included:
+Before the Waldos' story came to light and was (mostly) accepted as the official origin of the code term, some of the most popular myths included:

 A common belief is that 420 is the penal code California police officers use to report marijuana use.
 There is no evidence to support this theory.
 In fact, section 420 of the California Penal Code pertains to obstruction of access to public lands, which is a misdemeanor.

 Dylan croons throughout the song, “Everybody must get stoned.”
-But the lesser known part of the theory includes the #12 and 35 part of the title: if you multiply 12 x 35 you get 420.
+But the lesser-known part of the theory includes the #12 and 35 part of the title: if you multiply 12 x 35 you get 420.

 International holiday, day of protest, and other events

-As legalization pushes cannabis into the mainstream and marijuana revenue rises, media publications and outlets have begun to cover 4/20 as a “consumer interest story.”
+As legalization pushes cannabis into the mainstream and marijuana revenue rises, media publications and outlets have begun to cover 4/20 as a consumer interest story.
 In turn, the number of 4/20 rallies, trade shows, concerts, and other events has begun to rise as legalization becomes more widespread.

 In Denver, The Cannabis Cup has become one of the most recognizable 420 events within the cannabis industry.

 Canadian cannabis enthusiasts unofficially celebrate 4/20 on Parliament Hill in Ottawa, Ontario; the Mount Royal monument in Montreal; the Alberta Legislature Building in Edmonton, Alberta; and the Vancouver Art Gallery and Sunset Beach in Vancouver.

-Politics and policy
+420 in politics and policy

 In 2001, the U.S. Department of Health and Human Services' Center for Substance Abuse Prevention published a document online called “It's 4:20: do you know where your teen is?”